 What or who inspires you to do what you do on a daily basis?

 My tireless imagination, my love for creating and the way people connect with my jewellery.
-I have been so fortunate to have started my label in a supportive community of incredible, loving people who have been so encouraging over the last few years and keep me inspired and motivated even when running a business is at its most challenging.
+I have been so fortunate to have started my label in a supportive community of incredible, loving people who have been so encouraging over the last few years and have kept me inspired and motivated even when running a business has been at its most challenging.

 Do you have a morning routine?
 If so, what is it you do to set yourself up for the day ahead?